leok974/ApplyLens/secrets/README.md

 This directory contains OAuth credentials and other sensitive configuration files.

-## ⚠️ IMPORTANT: Do NOT commit actual secrets to git!
+## ⚠️ IMPORTANT: Do NOT commit actual secrets to git

 All files in this directory (except `.example` files) are ignored by git.